 After all of the hard work of acquiring data and getting them into a form you can work with, you ultimately want to make clear, succinct conclusions from them.
 This crucial last step of a data analysis pipeline hinges on the principles of statistical inference.
-In this course, you will start building the foundation you need to think statistically, to speak the language of your data, to understand what they are telling you.
-The foundations of statistical thinking took decades upon decades to build, but they can be grasped much faster today with the help of computers.
-With the power of Python-based tools, you will rapidly get up to speed and begin thinking statistically by the end of this course.
+In this course, you will start building the foundation you need to think statistically, speak the language of your data, and understand what your data is telling you.
+The foundations of statistical thinking took decades to build, but can be grasped much faster today with the help of computers.
+With the power of Python-based tools, you will rapidly get up-to-speed and begin thinking statistically by the end of this course.

-Look before you leap!
-A very important proverb, indeed.
-Prior to diving in headlong into sophisticated statistical inference techniques, you should first explore your data by plotting them and computing simple summary statistics.
+Before diving into sophisticated statistical inference techniques, you should first explore your data by plotting them and computing simple summary statistics.
 This process, called exploratory data analysis, is a crucial first step in statistical analysis of data.
-So it is a fitting subject for the first chapter of Statistical Thinking in Python.

-In the last chapter, you learned how to graphically explore data.
-In this chapter, you will compute useful summary statistics, which serve to concisely describe salient features of a data set with a few numbers.
+In this chapter, you will compute useful summary statistics, which serve to concisely describe salient features of a dataset with a few numbers.

 Statistical inference rests upon probability.
 Because we can very rarely say anything meaningful with absolute certainty from data, we use probabilistic language to make quantitative statements about data.
-In this chapter, you will learn how to think probabilistically about discrete quantities, those that can only take certain values, like integers.
-It is an important first step in building the probabilistic language necessary to think statistically.
+In this chapter, you will learn how to think probabilistically about discrete quantities: those that can only take certain values, like integers.

-In the last chapter, you learned about probability distributions of discrete variables.
-Now it is time to move on to continuous variables, such as those that can take on any fractional value.
+It’s time to move onto continuous variables, such as those that can take on any fractional value.
 Many of the principles are the same, but there are some subtleties.
-At the end of this last chapter of the course, you will be speaking the probabilistic language you need to launch into the inference techniques covered in the sequel to this course.
+At the end of this final chapter, you will be speaking the probabilistic language you need to launch into the inference techniques covered in the sequel to this course.